gonzalomarcote/take-home-assessment/README.md

   periodSeconds: 10
 ```

-After coniguring Grafana with Prometheus `datasource` you can Set up alerts for CPU/Memory usage thresholds, pod restarts, etc
+After configuring Grafana with Prometheus as `datasource` you can set up alerts for CPU/Memory usage thresholds, pod restarts, etc.